jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-35.md

 Go to Bethel.
 Live there and make there an altar for Enki.

-I appeared to you when thou fled from the face of Esau your brother.
+I appeared to you when you fled from the face of Esau your brother.

 {35:2} Then Jacob said unto his household, and to all that [were] with him: